mudia5/northwind-ecommerce/README.md

 **`test_factory.py`**
 contains tests for the application factory function, ensuring that the Flask app is correctly configured.
-- `test_config` verifies that the TESTING flag is enabled when passed as an argument and the app is configured accordingly
+- `test_config` verifies that the TESTING flag is enabled when passed as an argument and the app is configured accordingly.
 - `test_hello` ensures that a simple test route (/hello) returns the expected response, providing a foundational check that the application starts with the correct configuration and can handle basic routes.
 <br/><br/>